shanelin0107/MuckRock-US-Military-Base-Slot-Machine-Revenue-Explorer/README.md

 | Navy            | Japan  | 6       | $41,435,211        | $6,905,868            |
 | Navy            | Korea  | 1       | $1,599,465         | $1,599,465            |
 | USMC            | Japan  | 7       | $58,054,966        | $8,293,567            |

+This table is the summary of total slot machine revenue by military branch and by region.